rich-7941/English-Water/content/english/pages/Save-water.md

 **Fun in the garden:** Cover paddling pools when not in use, reuse paddling pool water on plants, fill pools with less water, and use water guns instead of hosepipes for water fights.

 By following these tips, you can make a significant impact on your water usage, save money on your bills, and contribute to a more sustainable environment.
+If you think you may have a water supply pipe leak, you can see our water leaks guide here.